A STRATEGY YOU CAN TEACH. PROGRESS YOU CAN SEE.

 - Bounces back after a loss without disruptive behaviour.

-- Proposes a new line or role after a setback.
+- Suggests a new line or role after a setback.

-- Can name one takeaway at the end of the session.
+- Can name a lesson at the end of the session.

-OBAN can already be hosted as an innovative strategy game inside your institution: club, workshop or supervised activity.
-No curriculum changes are required; it is a playful support serving transversal skills.
+OBAN can already be introduced as an innovative strategy game within your institution: clubs, workshops or supervised activities.

-- Groups of 8–16 players depending on the format.
+- Groups of 8–16 students depending on format.

-- Facilitated by a teacher, staff member or external partner.
+- Run by a teacher, counsellor or external facilitator.

 A “training ground” for the brain

-Without claiming to be a heavy “serious game”, OBAN naturally trains:
+Without claiming to be a strict “serious game”, OBAN naturally trains:

 What you need to get started

-- A defined number of tables / setups depending on the version tested;
+- a defined number of stations/tables depending on the version tested;

-- A local contact (teacher, student life, management);
+- a designated contact (teacher, student services, leadership);

-- A short debrief or survey at the end of the cycle.
+- a short debrief at the end of sessions to collect feedback.

-One pilot high school, one dev school, one association
+One pilot high school, one dev school, one partner association

 The pedagogical testbed

-The pilot high school is our main real-world lab: volunteer classes, reference teachers, live observations.
+The pilot high school is the main experimentation ground.

 - Feedback from teachers and students.